 - Lack of on-chain scalability (each block is limited ~2MB of data – which equates to around 2,600 transactions maximum per 10 minute block)

-- Ability for miners to reject individual transactions (censorship), using a black-list, due to lack of fungibility
+- Ability for miners to reject individual transactions (also known as miner censorship), using a black-list, due to the lack of fungibility

-As long as these issues persist, there will be an opportunity for a coin, such as Monero, to fill the gap.
+As long as these issues persist, there will be an opportunity for a decentralized currency, such as Monero, to fill the gap.

 The 5 items above can be thought of as a simple, but non-exhaustive checklist of features to follow in Bitcoin.